Context

 User Testing

-If the website was still too content-heavy.
+Was the website still too content-heavy?

 Key Insights

-Enhance Information Architecture for Better Usability
+Enhance Information Architecture for Better Usability by:

 Streamline Content Organization and Labeling: Improve the structure and labeling of content to make it more intuitive and user-friendly.